Happy children having fun with their mother while using sparklers on Christmas at home.

-Given the importance that is placed upon providing children with a happy and enjoyable Christmas, agreeing arrangements can be difficult for separated parents.
+Given the importance that is placed upon providing children with a happy and enjoyable Christmas, agreeing arrangements can be difficult for separated and divorced parents.

 One of the issues that can make this difficult is that Christmas Eve, Christmas Day and Boxing Day (the most fundamentally important parts of the Christmas holiday) do not always fall at the same point within the school Christmas holiday period.